neurologic/Comparative-Animal-Behavior/_build/html/_sources/observation-and-analysis/components.md

 ***Q: Based on the data in your graph, describe the relationship between at least two features of the stimuli and aggressiveness in male stickleback fish.***

-***Q: Based on the statement that 'red coloration is a sign stimulus for stickleback aggression FAPs', define 'sign stimulus' generally.***
+***Q: Based on the statement that 'red coloration is a sign stimulus for stickleback aggression', define 'sign stimulus' generally.***

 ***Q: Based on your observations of the experiment, what are some issues with the statement that 'red coloration is a sign stimulus for stickleback aggression FAPs'?***